Kentucky: Facts and Figures

-Kentucky has recently grown its share of global exports, exporting $40.2 billion in goods to foreign markets in 2023, largely on the strength of its transportation equipment and chemical industries.
-Exports of Kentucky’s renowned livestock and world famous bourbon distilleries generate millions of dollars in profits and thousands of jobs.
-In fact, international trade supports nearly 484,000 jobs in the state.
+Kentucky has recently grown its share of global exports, exporting $46 billion in goods and services to foreign markets annually, largely on the strength of its transportation equipment and chemical industries.
+Exports of Kentucky’s renowned livestock and world-famous bourbon distilleries generate millions of dollars in profits and thousands of jobs.
+In fact, international trade supports more than 480,000 jobs in the state.

 Job Creation